Adversarial Distortion Learning for Medical Image Denoising: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mage} denoising aims to recover latent noise-free two/three-dimensional (2D/3D) image data $\mathbf{x}$ from its noisy counterpart $\mathbf{y}=\mathbf{x}+\mathbf{n}$, where $\mathbf{n}$ denotes noise that is independent with respect to $\mathbf{x}$.
-The denoising problem tends to be an ill-posed inverse problem as no unique solution exists.
+Image denoising aims to recover latent noise-free two/three-dimensional (2D/3D) image data $\mathbf{x}$ from its noisy counterpart $\mathbf{y}=\mathbf{x}+\mathbf{n}$, where $\mathbf{n}$ denotes noise that is independent of $\mathbf{x}$.
+The denoising problem is an ill-posed inverse problem as no unique solution exists.
 Denoising is an essential preprocessing step in many medical imaging applications.
 A vast number of methods have been proposed over the past decades~\cite{gal2009denoising,manjon2010adaptive,kaur2018review,sagheer2020review}, and recently, methods based on deep neural networks (DNNs) attract more attention due to their good performance~\cite{gondara2016medical,yang2018low,sharif2020learning,ma2020cycle,zhang2021plug}.